 It’s a glorious time to be a trail runner.
 Our most important piece of gear is a pair of running shoes, and there are now well over 200 trail running shoes on the market at any time.
 That means there are shoes for every foot, every trail, and every terrain.
 There are scores of capable shoes in the happy middle ground and handfuls pushing the bounds of what’s possible in various directions.

 The only downside to all those options is having to choose which to buy!
-Below, we try to simplify things for you by picking 11 models of trail shoes that should work for just about anyone in any condition!
+Below, we try to simplify things for you by picking 11 models of the best trail running shoes that should work for just about anyone in any condition!

 With such extreme terrain diversity in trail running and the specific needs of our feet and bodies, there is no single best trail running shoe for everyone and every condition.
 In this section, we profile five incredible shoes that cover a breadth of ground as far as for whom and for what conditions they excel.

-The Hoka One One Speedgoat was a hit when it launched, and it’s only gotten better through the years.
-With a breadth of well-cushioned trail shoes on the market these days, the Hoka Speedgoat 4 really is the standout of the group.
+The Hoka Speedgoat was a hit when it launched, and it’s only gotten better through the years.
+With a breadth of well-cushioned trail shoes on the market these days, the Hoka Speedgoat 5 really is the standout of the group.

 - Drop: 4mm (but less relevant with so much midsole)